aserbremen/powell_ceres/README.md

 | mean time [s]  | 0.0000802201 | 0.00021996                | 0.000291902                |

-Analytic faster than auto one cost function       by 274.196%
+Analytic faster than Automatic 1 cost function           by 274.196%
-Analytic faster than original four cost functions by 363.876%
+Analytic faster than original Automatic 4 cost functions by 363.876%

 This shows that even for small problems optimization time strongly depends on the way cost functions are implemented.